Registration and Enrollment

 Eligible students must provide documentation confirming their status as an active military member or veteran as defined below.
-Supporting documentation such as the DD-214 must be received at least 5 business days before the priority registration period.
+Supporting documentation such as the DD-214 must be received before the priority registration period.

 A Veteran – Per Act 46 of 2014 (Act of May 14, 2014, P.L.
 667, No. 46):

 - Has served in the United States Armed Forces, including a reserve component and National Guard; and